-if no dependent children VII SOCIAL SERVICES skip to Q.12
+If no dependent children

+VII SOCIAL SERVICES Skip to Q. 12

-FOR CHILDREN UNDER 5 (i.e. TO MOTHER OR PERSON CARING FOR CHILD) Not under 5, DMA SKIP TO Q.4
+FOR CHILDREN UNDER 5 (i.e. TO MOTHER OR PERSON CARING FOR CHILD) Code Not under 5, DIA SKIP TO Q.4 Child

-1. Do you get welfare milk \ for him/her - at the cheaper rate? free
+1. Do you get welfare milk for him/her - at the cheaper rate Child

+- free

-- free or not at all? child
+or not at all?

 DK

-2. ASK MOTHER OF CHILD UNDER 5 CODE (EACH) MOTHER ONLY

-Have you visited the child welfare clinic in the last year and obtained anything there?
-X Does Not Apply

-X Visited and obtained goods SKIP

-0 Visited but not obtained goods TO
+2. ASK MOTHER OF CHILD UNDER 5 CODE (EACH) MOTHER ONLY Have you visited the child Child welfare clinic in the last year X Does Not Apply and obtained anything there Y Visited and obtained goods } SKIP for the children?
+0 Visited but not obtained goods } TO 1 DK Q.3 2 Goods obtained but not visited ASK 3 Neither visited nor goods obtained Q.2(a)

-1 DK Q.4

-2 Goods obtained but not visited ASK Q.3(a)

-3 Neither visited nor goods obtained 0.2(a)

-(a) Have you ever visited the clinic? yes
+(a) Have you ever visited the clinic?
+Child

+yes

 no

 DK

 3. ASK MOTHER OF CHILD UNDER 5 CODE (EACH) MOTHER

-Did you have your last baby in hospital or at home?
-Does Not Apply SKIP
+Did you have your last baby in hospital Does Not Apply SKIP

+or at home?
 Home TO

 DK Q.4

 Hospital ASK Q.3(a)

-(a) Was it on the National Health? yes
+(a) Was it on the National Health?
+Child

+yes

 no

 DK

 4. ASK PARENTS OF CHILDREN AT SCHOOL CODE EACH CHILD

 What school does your child attend?
 Does Not Apply SKIP TO Q.9

-\ CODE TYPE FROM LIST OPPOSITE
+CODE TYPE

-WRITE IN NAME \\\\\
+WRITE IN NAME FROM LIST

+OPPOSITE
-\\\\\ \ CODE WHETHER BUILT PRE-1940

-BUILT 1940 OR LATER
+CODE WHETHER BUILT PRE-1940 BUILT 1940 OR LATER

-\\\\\

 5. ASK PARENTS OF CHILDREN AT SCHOOL CODE EACH CHILD

-Does he/she normally take meals at school?
-ASK Q.5
+Does he/she normally take meals ASK

-yes, always or nearly always (a)
+at school? yes, always or nearly always

 yes, but sometimes at home Q.5

 or elsewhere (a)

 no ASK Q.5(b)

 DK SKIP TO Q.6

-(a) Does he/she pay for the meals or get them free? pays free SKIP TO Q.6 DK
+(a) Does he/she pay for the meals or get them free? pays } SKIP TO

+free } Q.6

+DK

-(b) What does he/she normally do? has meals at home
+(b) What does he/she normally do?
+Child

+PROMPT

+has meals at home

 has meals with relative

 takes sandwiches

 buys meals out

 Anything else? other (SPECIFY)

-(c) Why doesn't he/she have meals at school? \ No facilities at school?
+(c) Why doesn't he/she have meals No facilities at school?

+at school?
 Cheaper at home?

 Child doesn't like type of food?

 Not enough to eat?

 Anything else?
 (SPECIFY)